eehakkin/rsync-backup/README.md

 ### **backup-purge**

-Delete old backup directories based on pattern matching and age.
+Delete old backup directories based on pattern matching and ages.

-The default is to keep hourly backups over one day, daily backups over one week, weekly backups over one month, monthly backups over one year and yearly backups forever.
+The default is to keep hourly backups for at most one day, daily backups for at least one week, weekly backups for at least one month, monthly backups for at least one year and yearly backups forever.

 ### **backup-rsync**